-Think of a freestyle board as a more aggressive freeride board, designed for versatility but built to be ridden powered up- with or without boots- jumped big, landed hard and put through the wringer.
-A good freestyle board should be fast on the water with tons of grip to help generate speed for boosting and to stay under control during high-speed landings.
-This is achieved by a medium to stiff flex pattern, tapered and slightly squared-off tips, a medium to high rocker and a more parallel rail outline.
-Bottom channeling is also important in this category, as it helps increase board speed and pop and provides enough grip that it can be ridden aggressively without fins.
+Think of a freestyle board as a more aggressive free-ride board: designed for versatility, but built to be powered up, jumped big, landed hard, and put through the wringer.
+A good freestyle board should be fast on the water with tons of grip to help generate speed for boosting and stay under control during high-speed landings.
+This is achieved by a medium to stiff flex pattern, tapered and slightly squared-off tips, a medium to high rocker, and a more parallel rail outline.
+Bottom channeling is also important in this category, as it helps increase board speed and pop, and provides enough grip that it can be ridden aggressively without fins.

 Freestyle boards feature:

 • Medium to high rocker: Generates pop, helps soften landings

 • Medium to stiff flex: Ideal for aggressive, powered-up riding